zluigon/zluigon.github.io/README.md

 _August 2024 - Present | Basking Ridge, NJ_

 I'm currently part of Verizon's Network and Security team, collaborating with cross-functional teams including DevOps and Analytics to deliver enterprise-level solutions.
-Working closely with senior engineers and architects, I've implemented best practices and ensured code quality across multiple projects.

 #### Teams I've Worked With